MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 8. Select **Create.**

-### Create a network security groug to secure network traffic in your virtual network.
+### Create a network security group to secure network traffic in your virtual network.

 1. From the Azure portal menu, select + **Create a resource** > **Networking** > **Network security group,** or use the portal search box to search for **Network security group** (not Network security group (classic).